AxionQc/AxionQc/README.md

-- 🔭 I’m currently working on AxionLabs
 - 🌱 I’m currently learning how to make websites, Games, and Cad Models
-- 📫 How to reach me: noahlemay09@hotmail.com
+- 📫 How to reach me: axion@axionqc.dev
-- ⚡ Fun fact: I am Quebecois
+- ⚡ Fun fact: Current War Thunder Addict